metno/lard/ansible/README.md

 replication, and associate a floating IP to the primary host, which will be moved to one of the standbys when doing a switchover.

-> [!NOTE]
-> The floating IP association times out, but this is ignored as it is a known bug.

 ```term
 ansible-playbook -i inventory.yml configure.yml (-e primary=...)
 ```

-The option inside paretheses is optional.
+The option inside parethesis is optional.
 The `configure.yml` file defines a default that can be overridden here.
 Note that you need to enter `yes` twice to when prompted during the `Gather facts` phase to connect to the VMs.
+The floating IP association can time out, but this is ignored as it is a known bug.
 The parts to do with the floating IP that belongs to the primary (ipalias) are based on this [repo](https://gitlab.met.no/ansible-roles/ipalias/-/tree/master?ref_type=heads).

 ### 3. SSH into the VMs and connect to postgres